-How wonderful it is to have one day a year dedicated to gratitude and thankfulness!
-Many of us are well aware of the spiritual benefits of cultivating gratitude in our lives, but it turns out that these benefits can even extend to physical health!
+Once a year we set aside a day as a nation to reflect on all of the reasons we have to be grateful (yes, it’s not just about turkey and stuffing!).
+Many of us are well aware of the spiritual and mental benefits of cultivating gratitude in our lives, but it turns out that these benefits can even extend to physical health.

 It sounds so simple to just be grateful, but it turns out that there are biological reasons this process doesn’t come so easily.